latex3/latex3/l3in2e/readme-dev.txt

 want two things: the actual packages files so you can use the `expl3` bundle, and the documentation.

+## Obtaining the code in the SVN repository

+Execute something like this:

+    mkdir l3svn
+    svn checkout http://www.latex-project.org/svnroot/experimental/trunk/ l3svn

+This will give you both the xpackages and the expl3 bundle contained within the `l3in2e/` directory, plus a few extras.
+This readme only concerns the expl3 bundle.

 ## Package files